N22 Farranfore to Killarney Project

 The N22 National Primary Road extends from Cork City to the outskirts of Tralee town with the route traversing the town of Killarney and the village of Farranfore.

-The N22 Farranfore to Killarney Road Improvement Scheme involves the examination of feasible transport solutions to alleviate existing capacity, safety and connectivity issues that exist on the national road network between Killarney and Farranfore and it surrounds.
+The N22 Farranfore to Killarney Project involves the examination of feasible transport solutions, including public transport solutions and road-based solutions to improve connectivity between Killarney and Farranfore and its surrounds.

-Kerry County Council in partnership with the Department of Transport, Tourism and Sport and Transport Infrastructure Ireland are developing the N22 Farranfore to Killarney Road Improvement Scheme.
+Kerry County Council in partnership with the Department of Transport, Tourism and Sport and Transport Infrastructure Ireland are developing the N22 Farranfore to Killarney Project.
 Kerry County Council have appointed Jacobs Engineering Ireland Limited as Technical Advisors to progress the planning and design phases for the scheme.

 Can I have my say?

-During the design process there will be opportunities to make submissions in relation to the scheme, information will be published on this website and through local media.
+There will be opportunities to make submissions in relation to the scheme and information will be published on this website and through local media.
 For more information and how provide a submission visit the Public Consultation page.